Extremal H-colorings of graphs with fixed minimum degree: Introduction and statement of results

 \item Suppose that $H$ satisfies $\max \{ \hom(C_3,H)^{\frac{1}{3}}, \hom(C_4,H)^{\frac{1}{4}} \} < \Delta$.
 Then there exists a constant $c_H$ such that for $n>c_H$ and $G \in \calG(n,2)$,

 with equality only for $G = K_{2,n-2}$.

 \end{enumerate} \end{theorem}

-Theorems \ref{thm-Strong delta1} and \ref{thm-Strong delta2} are easily seen to resolve Conjecture \ref{conj-H Colorings Min Degree} when $\delta=1$ and $\delta=2$, respectively.
+Theorems \ref{thm-Strong delta1} and \ref{thm-Strong delta2} are easily seen to answer Question \ref{conj-H Colorings Min Degree} when $\delta=1$ and $\delta=2$, respectively.
 Notice that if $G'$ is obtained from $G$ by deleting some edges from $G$, then $\hom(G,H) \leq \hom(G',H)$.
 Because of this, their proofs focus on $G$ which are \emph{edge-min-critical} for $\delta$, meaning that the minimum degree of $G$ is $\delta$ and for any edge $e$ the minimum degree of $G - e$ is $\delta-1$.

 The edge-min-critical graphs in $\calG(n,1)$ are disjoint unions of stars, and the proof of Theorem \ref{thm-Strong delta1} critically uses this fact.
 Theorem \ref{thm-Strong delta2} relies on a structural characterization of edge-min-critical graphs in $\calG(n,2)$ (see Lemma \ref{lem-delta2structure}) and also uses Theorem \ref{thm-2 regular graphs}.
 The global structure of edge-min-critical graphs in $\calG(n,\delta)$ for $\delta \geq 3$ is not very well understood.